Applications. From Healthcare to Artificial Intelligence.

 Healthcare.
 Where we began.

 Advancing medical and dental innovation incorporates 3dMD’s most mature customer community.
-In 1999, 3dMD assisted in transitioning the health profession from taking traditional 2D photographs as a visual reference to capturing anatomically-precise 3D surface images for surgical intervention assessment, objective measurement of morphological change throughout the treatment cycle, and outcomes evaluation.
+In 2000, 3dMD assisted in transitioning the health profession from taking traditional 2D photographs as a visual reference to capturing anatomically-precise 3D surface images (non-invasively) for surgical intervention assessment, objective measurement of morphological change throughout the treatment cycle, and outcomes evaluation.
 From its early origins, 3dMD had the task of delivering technology products that work seamlessly in challenging pediatric hospitals to assist with complex long-term treatment cycles such as cleft lip/palate.
-Today with 3dMD’s temporal-4D motion systems, 3dMD customer teams can assess, quantify, and measure shape change in a patient’s anatomical function, movement, pose, posture, communication, and expression.
+Today with 3dMD’s dynamic-3D/4D motion systems, 3dMD customer teams can assess, quantify, and measure shape change in a patient’s anatomical function, movement, pose, posture, communication, and expression.
 In medical as well as the dental worlds, 3dMD systems are now considered the standard ‘near-ground truth’ image reference system for 3D anthropometric analysis.
 To date, 3dMD has been used and referenced supporting hundreds of articles in peer-reviewed scientific journals, as well as presentations and posters at medical and dental conferences all around the world.

 Computer Vision / Perception.
-Training the Metaverse.
+Training AI.

 Artificial Intelligence | Machine Learning.
-Training the Metaverse.
+Training AI.

 Humanoid Robotics